Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH): Validation and Results

-For numerical comparison, result generated by the ANSYS Fluent software (Canonsburg, PA, USA) is used as benchmark.
-A two-dimensional solid square plate with a dimensionless side length of 1 is considered.
-The transient heat conduction inside this square is captured as it is heated from its sides.
-For simplicity, the density, thermal conductivity, and heat capacity are all chosen to be unity as well.
-The plate is initially at zero temperature.
-At $t>0$, the temperature of the walls is set to unity.
-The test case is performed once using the SPH solver presented here, and once using the Fluent solver.
-Transient temperature profile on the diagonal of the square and the error values have been plotted in figures \ref{fig:H_2_4} and \ref{fig:H_2_5}, respectively.
+In this case, a two-dimensional square plate of side length 1 is considered.
+The initial temperature is $0$, at $t=0$ the temperature on the four sides is set to 1.
+For simplicity, the density, thermal conductivity, and heat capacity are all set to unity.
+The results of the SPH solver are compared to a result generated by Ansys Fluent.
+The transient temperature profile on the diagonal of the square, and the error values, are plotted in figures \ref{fig:H_2_4} and \ref{fig:H_2_5}, respectively.
+Results show excellent agreement between the SPH and Fluent solvers.